creatisoft/Swift-Calculator/README.md

 # Swift-Calculator
-a simple calculator made in swift
+a simple calculator made in swift used as a simple learning tool.
+This program is not meant to be serious.
+Built with: Xcode version 15.3